Iikeli/Iikeli.github.io/Content/posts/publish-tutorial.md

 description: Create and publish your personal website using GitHup Pages, Publish and Swift.
 tags: website, article, tutorial
 ---
-# Create a website with Publish and GitHub Pages
+# Setup a website with Publish and GitHub Pages

 In this tutorial I will show you how to create a website using Publish and GitHub Pages.
 I'm focusing on the "organization" style page, since I am creating my own personal website.
 If you want to follow along in code, I am using a git branch for this that you can find [here](https://github.com/Iikeli/Iikeli.github.io/tree/publish-tutorial).